Ergodicity in discrete-time quantum walks: Introduction

 In (1),(2), we can actually take observables $a^{(N)}$ with sup norm growing not too fast.
 We summarize most of these findings in Figure~\ref{fig:sum}.

-Particularly important is the equivalence between absolutely continuous spectrum and ergodicity of quantum dynamics in position space for regular observables, which, to our knowledge, appears for the first time in the literature on large-graph quantum chaos.
+The equivalence between absolutely continuous spectrum and ergodicity of quantum dynamics in position space for regular observables is significant.
+To our knowledge, it appears for the first time in the literature on large-graph quantum chaos.
 This is obtained after a detailed analysis of the semiclassical measures in that context.

+The figure also suggests that \eqref{e:flo} is markedly stronger than absolutely continuous spectrum in general, so the fact that the latter always guarantees a subsequence satisfying \eqref{e:flo} seems quite strong.

-The equivalence between absolutely continuous spectrum and the absence of flat bands (eigenvalues) is classical on the other hand, as singularly continuous spectrum cannot exist in periodic settings of finite range, see e.g. \cite{Tate2019}.
-The fact that NRG on a subsequence implies absolutely continuous spectrum is also immediate; as we said previously the presence of a flat band would lead to $E_s(\frac{\br+\bm}{N_n})=E_s(\frac{\br}{N_n})$ $\forall\,\br,\bm$.
+On the other hand, the equivalence between absolutely continuous spectrum and the absence of flat bands (eigenvalues) is classical, as singularly continuous spectrum cannot exist in periodic settings of finite range, see e.g. \cite{Tate2019}.
+The fact that \eqref{e:flo} on a subsequence implies absolutely continuous spectrum is also immediate; as we noted previously, the presence of a flat band would lead to $E_s(\frac{\br+\bm}{N_n})=E_s(\frac{\br}{N_n})$ $\forall\,\br,\bm$.

-To better appreciate the relevance of assessing the ergodicity of walks using bounded observables, let us state the following.
+To better appreciate the relevance of assessing the ergodicity of walks using bounded observables, recall the simple example \S\,\ref{sec:simpexa}.
+There, if $\phi$ is regular, then $\sum_{r\in\LL_N} \phi(r)\mu_{\psi}^N(r)$ and $\frac{1}{N}\sum_{r\in\LL_N}\phi(r)$ share the same limit (either a Riemann integral or zero).
+In other words, such $\phi$ cannot distinguish between $\mu_{\psi}^N$, which is uniformly spread on the even numbers of $\LL_{2n}$, and $\mu^N$, which is uniform on all $\LL_{2n}$.
+In some sense, such observables are not fine enough to detect that the ergodicity is imperfect.
+In contrast, if we take $\phi$ to be the indicator function of even integers in $\LL_{2n}$, then these two sums approach $1$ and $\frac{1}{2}$, respectively, showing that bounded observables can detect this subtlety.

+In general, going from regular to bounded observables improves the comparison from weak convergence to convergence in total variation:

 \begin{prp}[Convergence in total variation] For walks \eqref{e:ugen}-\eqref{eqn:homogen_unitary} on $\Z^d$, \eqref{e:mainlim} holds for all observables $\|\phi^{(N)}\|_\infty \le 1$ if and only if $\delta(\mu_\psi^N,\mu^N)\to 0$, where $\delta$ is the total variation distance and $\mu^N(\br)=\frac{1}{N^d}$ is the uniform measure on $\LL_N^d$.